github/docs/content/copilot/github-copilot-enterprise/overview/enabling-github-copilot-enterprise.md

 If an enterprise or organization is granted access to the {% data variables.product.prodname_copilot_enterprise_short %} beta, an administrator must enable the {% data variables.product.prodname_copilot_enterprise_short %} features before members can start using the features.
 You can enable features in the settings of the enterprise or organization.
 Enabling or disabling the {% data variables.product.prodname_copilot_enterprise_short %} features does not affect the features already included in your {% data variables.product.prodname_copilot_for_business %} subscription.

-When members are granted access to the features, they will be notified that they have access, and receive instructions on how to start using the features.
+When members are granted access to the features, they will be notified that they have access and receive instructions on how to start using the features.

 ## Enabling or disabling {% data variables.product.prodname_copilot_enterprise %} features for an enterprise